“Food is symbolic of love when words are inadequate.” —Alan D. Wolfelt

 “ It doesn’t have to be fancy or extravagant, or even come with gestures or gifts.
 For me, that extra attention and mindfulness is what keeps romance going for the long run”

-2.… Unless you know for sure she likes it fancy: This should come as no surprise, but certain people have very specific tastes.
+2.… Unless you know for sure they like it fancy: This should come as no surprise, but certain people have very specific tastes.
 There were a group of respondents who had a very clear idea of the precise meal they considered romantic.
 Here are some quotes:

 “My idea of a romantic meal would start of with some grilled asparagus drizzled wit olive oil followed by a seafood pasta, either linguni or spaghetti, with shrimps and scallops.”